adamjmurray/jruby_for_max/README.md

 ## Status ##

-Version 0.8.6 is the latest stable version, released on January 1, 2009.
+Version 0.8.8 is the latest stable version, released on July 13, 2009.

 ## Future ##